GeorgeFreedomTech/Python-Intermediate-Course/README.md

 By **George Freedom Tech** (George Freedom - Tech Educator & Strategic Mentor)

 A comprehensive course designed as the follow-up to the 'Python Foundations Course' series.
+In this course (Lessons 1-11) you are going to explore professional techniques, practical libraries for web and system interaction that prepare you for more complex projects.

 ---

 ## 🚀 Welcome to Your Next Expedition!
-This repository hosts **"Python Intermediate: From Practical Techniques to System Interaction"** Presented in Jupyter Notebooks and Python scripts this course (Lessons 1-11) - is for learners who have mastered the basics and are ready to build more complex, efficient, and robust applications by interacting with the web, the file system, and external data sources.
+This repository hosts **"Python Intermediate: From Practical Techniques to System Interaction"** - Presented in Jupyter Notebooks and Python scripts.

+This course is for learners who have mastered the basics and are ready to build complex, efficient, and robust applications by interacting with the web, the file system, and external data sources.

 ## 🗺️ Course Outline / Your Advanced Itinerary:

 Module 1: Writing Professional Code
-* **Lesson 1: Pro Tips & Techniques** - Hacks & Power-Ups
+* **Lesson 1: Pro Tips & Techniques** - Hacks & Power-Ups for better code
-* **Lesson 2: Advanced Function Building with Args&Kwargs** - Handling Variable Number of Arguments
+* **Lesson 2: Advanced Function Building with Args & Kwargs** - Handling variable number of arguments
-* **Lesson 3: Comprehensions** - Concise Data & Collection Crafting
+* **Lesson 3: Python Comprehensions** - Concise data & collection crafting
-* **Lesson 4: Code Refactoring & Advanced Type Hinting** - From Novice to Veteran Code
+* **Lesson 4: Code Refactoring & Advanced Type Hinting** - From Novice to Veteran code

 Module 2: Interacting with the Local Environment
-* **Lesson 5: File System Operations** – Managing Mission Logs
+* **Lesson 5: File System Operations** – Managing mission logs
-* **Lesson 6: Working with Time & Dates - time, calendar, datetime** – Mastering Mission Timelines
+* **Lesson 6: Working with Time & Dates - time, calendar, datetime** – Mastering mission timelines
-* **Lesson 7: System & Runtime Interaction - sys & os module** – System & Command-Line Operations
+* **Lesson 7: System & Runtime Interaction - sys & os module** – System & Command-line operations
-* **Lesson 8: Python Environments & pip** - Managing Your Digital Workshop
+* **Lesson 8: Python Environments & pip** - Managing your digital workshop

 Module 3: Web Reconnaissance & Data Extraction
-* **Lesson 9: Introduction to HTML & CSS** - Understanding Your Target's Structure
+* **Lesson 9: Introduction to HTML & CSS** - Understanding your target's structure
-* **Lesson 10: The requests Library** - Launching Data Probes to Fetch Remote Data
+* **Lesson 10: The requests Library** - Launching data probes to fetch remote data
-* **Lesson 11: Parsing with BeautifulSoup** - Deciphering Digital Artifacts
+* **Lesson 11: Parsing with BeautifulSoup** - Deciphering digital artifacts
-* **Lesson 12: Working with APIs** - Querying Remote Data Beacons
+* **Lesson 12: Working with APIs** - Querying remote data beacons

 ## 🎯 Learning Objectives / New Treasures to Uncover: